30 Absolute Best Books To Read After A Breakup

 13. Attached, By Amir Levine

-Attached is not only one of the most important books I read after my breakup, it’s one of the most important books I’ve read in my life.
+Attached Book Attached is not only one of the most important books I’ve read after my most difficult breakup back in 2016/2017.
+I’d go as far as to say that it’s probably one of the most important books I’ve read in my life.

 Notable Quote: